Case Study 1:

 This case was a West Midlands Police burglary case.
 The offender had committed a burglary at a church in Birmingham city centre.
 He had entered the church and found his way upstairs to the living quarters and stole a bag which belonged to a nun that resides in the church.
 The offender went on to spend £1000 from the nun’s bank account.
 The offender was sentenced to 3 years for this crime and a number of other burglaries that he had committed.

 A number of months after being sentenced, the offender wrote a letter of apology to his victim.
 This spurred the victim on to contact the police officer that had dealt with the case and asked if she could meet with the offender in prison.
-The case was then referred to the Restorative Justice team and allocated to a member of the team.
+The case was then referred to The West Midlands RJ Service team and allocated to a member of the team.

 The co-ordinator met with the victim, a 92 year old nun, at the church where she resided.
 I explained how RJ would work, and that we would be able to plan, organise and facilitate the meeting with the offender.
 The victim was very keen and told us that she felt that she could not rest until she met with him.
 She explained the events on the day of the crime and that the offender had committed the crime during a busy service at the church.
 The crime had a massive impact on the victim and she described that she spent the weeks following the incident, worried and would not leave the church.
 She felt that he would recognise her and potentially cause her harm again.
 The victim had some sentimental items in her bag and was upset that she had lost the keys for her locker, which meant that she could not obtain her belongings.
 She told us that she had since forgiven him and prays for him daily along with other members of the church.